 C - COMMENCEMENT AND TRANSITIONAL PROVISIONS

 This third edition of the Handbook came into force on 03 April 2017 and replaced the second edition of the Handbook (which came into effect from 30 April 2015).

 Subject to rI14 below, in respect of anything done or omitted to be done or otherwise arising before 6 January 2014:

 Parts 2 and 3 of this Handbook shall not apply;

 the edition of the Code of Conduct or relevant Annex in force at the relevant time shall apply; and

-any reference to Part 2 or Part 3 of this Handbook shall include reference to the corresponding Part of the edition of the Code of Conduct or relevant Annex which was in force at the relevant time.
+any reference to Part 2, Part 3 or Part 5 of this Handbook shall include reference to the corresponding Part of the edition of the Code of Conduct or relevant Annex which was in force at the relevant time.

 a matter is being dealt with under The Disciplinary Tribunal Regulations 2014 as at 1 November 2017; or Annex J (The Complaints Rules 2011), Annex K (The Disciplinary Tribunals Regulations (2009) (Reissued 1 February 2012)), Annex M (Hearings before the Visitors Rules), Annex N (Interim Suspension Rules) or Annex O (Fitness to Practise Rules) as at 6 January 2014; or

 anything done or omitted to be done or otherwise arising before 6 January 2014 required referral for consideration in accordance with any of the above Annexes,